 One fourth cup starch (corn or tapioca)

 Three cups full-fat coconut milk, about 2 cans at room temperature

 One table spoon vanilla-infused bourbon (learn more about infusing here)

 One table spoon organic non-hydrogenated shortening, or vegan butter

 10-20 dry cookies, like Biscoff (or biscotti)*

 *This recipe can be made gluten-free by subbing out the Biscoff for gluten-free cookies.

 - For this Coconut Spice Parfait Shooters Recipe, combine the sugar, salt, starch, and pumpkin spice in a medium-sized pot.
 Increase the heat to medium-high and slowly pour in the coconut milk, stirring continuously.
 Make sure there are no clumps in the mixture by stirring it often.
 Get the pot to a boil.
-Reduce the fire to a low heat and cook for about five minutes, or until the mixture has thickened.
+Reduce the fire to low heat and cook for about five minutes or until the mixture has thickened.
 Remove it from the heat and stir in the shortening and vanilla extract.
 Stir before the shortening is fully dissolved.
 It should be dense, as seen in the illustration below.

 - Stir in the shredded coconut and allow the mixture to cool to room temperature.
 Once it has cooled, layer the Biscoff cookies between layers of pudding.